 If you must relay sensitive information about your loved one's case, you're best off giving the information or documents to your loved one's attorney for their next attorney interview or attorney visit.

-Get an Attorney Consultation at No Charge
+Get an Attorney Match at No Charge